Home Refresh: How To Paint Over Painted Cabinets

 • Specialized cabinet paint: This is specifically formulated to provide a durable and smooth finish on heavily used surfaces like cabinets and furniture.
 Its hard-wearing qualities make it more resistant to chipping, peeling, and stains, ensuring your cabinets look professionally done and remain stunningly beautiful for a long time.

-How To Paint Already Painted Cabinets in 4 Steps
+How To Paint Already-Painted Cabinets in 4 Easy Steps

 Step #1: Remove All Cabinet Doors and Hinges